YilingQiao/diffquantum/README.md

 ```bash
 python demo_maxcut.py
 ```
 TODO.
-We are clearning the code for
+We are still clearning the code for

 2. Run VQE to solve for H2 Ground State and Energy.

 3. Demos for quantum control problems.

 4. Commparisons and draw

 ## Documentation
 TODO.
-We are preparing for more detailed docs.
+We are preparing for more detailed documentation.

 ## Bibtex
 ```